SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/05-EvaluatorStructure.md

 ```

 Two discussions come from writing this test.
-First, this test is already green, because the case of floating point constants and integer constants exercise the same code, so nothing is to be done on this side.
+- First, this test is already green, because the case of floating point constants and integer constants exercise the same code, so nothing is to be done on this side.
-Second, some would argue that this test is somehow repeating code from the previous scenario: we will take care of this during our refactoring step.
+- Second, some would argue that this test is somehow repeating code from the previous scenario: we will take care of this during our refactoring step.

-### Refactor: Improving the Test Infrastructure
+### Refactor: Improve the Test Infrastructure

 Since we will write many tests with a similar structure during this book, it comes in handy to share some logic between them.
 The two tests we wrote so far show a good candidate of logic to share as repeated code we can extract.